laravel/vapor-docs/1.0/projects/environments.md

 ### Wildcard Subdomains

-You may attach a domain that supports wildcard subdomains to a Vapor environment if that environment is also using an [application load balancer](./../resources/networks.md#load-balancers) and you have a valid certificate for the domain.
+You may attach a domain that supports wildcard subdomains to a Vapor environment if you have a valid certificate for the domain.
 To attach a wildcard domain to your environment, specify a `*` as the subdomain:

 ```yaml
 id: 2